ska-telescope/ska-gui-components/docs/src/TextEntry.rst

-    "errorText", "string", "No", "''", "Displayed if there is a value and component is coloured" "helperText", "string", "No", "''", "Displayed is there is a value" "label", "string", "Yes", "", "Label displayed for the Component" "labelPosition", "POSITION", "No, "POSITION.CONTAINED", "Allows for the positioning of the label" "labelWidth", "number", "No", "4", "Sets the width of the label for POSITION.START & POSITION.END labelPositions" "onFocus", "Function", "No", "", "Function executed when the component is active" "password", "boolean", "No", "false", "Value entered is obscured"
+    "errorText", "string", "No", "''", "Displayed if there is a value and component is coloured" "helperText", "string", "No", "''", "Displayed is there is a value" "label", "string", "Yes", "", "Label displayed for the Component" "labelPosition", "POSITION", "No", "POSITION.CONTAINED", "Allows for the positioning of the label" "labelWidth", "number", "No", "4", "Sets the width of the label for POSITION.START & POSITION.END labelPositions" "onFocus", "Function", "No", "", "Function executed when the component is active" "password", "boolean", "No", "false", "Value entered is obscured"